-combination In parallel, a like e-gov. I about which massive lon our business
+combination In parallel, a like e-gov. about which massive lon our business of our founda that may be on your mind.

 Our Bank, ov steps to crea forward.
-Be would like to of our founda
+Be would like to

-GOVERNA

-Corporate G model.
-We r of accounti prudent risk i compliance priority of our
+GOVERNA Corporate G model.
+We r of accounti prudent risk i compliance priority of our coming down every year since the merger and will continue ulture and the genes have always ank for the lo